 And if they still would not respond to your follow-up message after a week or two, then forget it and move ahead with others.
 But do not give up on pitching others because it is one of the best ways to find freelance writing clients on the platform.

-Is it necessary to upload your portfolio to your profile since you have a blog?
+Is it necessary to upload your writing samples to your profile since you have a blog?
 Yes!
-It is because your blog is your content marketing space that concentrates on a particular niche or specific niche market.
+It is because your blog is your content marketing space that concentrates on a particular niche market.
+Your portfolio is an amplifier that enhances your credibility.

 If you’ve worked with others on a project, upload it as well.
 It helps potential clients know that you’re a team player, a collaborator, which is good for business and will help you find freelance writing clients.

-This is a great way to get new clients to work with.
+This step is a great way to get new freelance writing gigs.
 What do you need to do?
-Directly go to the profiles of people you have worked for – former and present clients, search for their network, find connections who’re an excellent prospect to work with and connect with them.
+Go to the profiles of people you have worked for – former and present clients, search for their network, find connections who’re an excellent prospect to work with and connect with them.

-For example, if you are working for, or have worked for Jason, go to his LinkedIn profile, then scroll down to his connections, search through them to find all those who are a good match for your freelance writing business and send them a connection request.
+For example, if you are working for Jason, go to his LinkedIn profile and scroll down to his connections.
+Then search through them to find those who are a good match for your freelance writing business.
+Then start sending out a connection request to them.

-Finding freelance writing gigs on LinkedIn doesn’t have to be so tricky, you need to know the best practices that will help you land freelance writing work.
-Although there are many ways to find freelance content writing work on LinkedIn, the tips above will significantly help you land high-paying clients if you apply them correctly.
+Finding remote freelance writing gigs on LinkedIn doesn’t have to be so tricky.
+You need to know the best practices that will help you land freelance writing jobs for beginners.
+Although there are many ways to freelance writer to work on LinkedIn, the tips above will significantly help you land high-paying clients if you apply them correctly.

 Let me know in the comments section, the tips you’re using to land high-paying freelance writing clients on LinkedIn.